-Clutch Cutout: When activated, this switch allows faster engine acceleration and more power to the hydraulic system, without power to the drive axles, while the service brake pedal is pressed.
+Clutch Cutout: When activated, it allows faster engine acceleration and more power to the hydraulic system, without power to the drive axles, while the service brake pedal is pressed.

-In the "OFF" position, the clutch mechanism of the transmission remains engaged when the brakes are applied.
-In the "ON" position, the clutch mechanism is disengaged when the brakes are applied.
+In the "OFF" position, the clutch mechanism of the transmission remains engaged when applying brakes.
+In the "ON" position, the clutch mechanism is disengaged while applying the brakes.